 Important notes and limitations

-Performing reading and writing on the same source table is supported in GlueSync for Oracle Database as soon as you don’t have auto-increment fields in your SQL table.
+Performing reading and writing on the same source table is supported in GlueSync for Oracle Database as long as you don’t have auto-increment fields in your SQL table.
 Please refer to the specific chapter below for more information.
 This is to avoid possible PKs collisions: we strongly suggest to use field tables or also known as staging tables in order to perform a safe sync.

 Auto-increment primary keys are supported by GlueSync while performing reads from the source table replicating the value to the NoSQL target database.